facebookresearch/ReAgent/docs/usage.rst

     training_output.output_path = torchscript_output_path

 Note that the model is trained purely on the randomly generated data we collected in Step 1.
-We are taking a batch of data that we generated previously and training by looping over that data and interatively learning a better policy than the policy that generated the data.
+We are taking a batch of data that we generated previously and training by looping over that data and interactively learning a better policy than the policy that generated the data.
 Effectively, this is learning to perform a task by observing completely random transitions from an environment!
 While doing so, we are not even building a dynamics model of the environment.

 NB: We can do the same for the ``eval_dataset`` if we want to perform CPE during training as a diagnosis tool.